 - Provide personalized communications.
 People love brands that approach each client individually.
 Carry out segmentation to create groups of clients with similar needs and preferences.
-This will help you craft personalized offers for them and provide the best customer experience.
-For example, SendPulse allows its users to collect personal data about clients via subscription forms to send segmented and personalized email campaigns.
-As a result, you’ll get more sales and build trustful relationships with your audience.
+This method will help you craft personalized offers for them and provide the best customer experience.
+For example, SendPulse allows users to collect personal data about clients via subscription forms to send segmented and personalized email campaigns.
+As a result, you'll get more sales and build trustful relationships with your audience.

 - Build a winning customer support team.
-Since customers deal mostly with customer care agents, they judge the brand accordingly.
+Since customers deal primarily with customer care agents, they judge the brand accordingly.
 The person who is in charge of conflict resolution is your best card.
 Your team should be close-knit, helpful, and proactive.
 For the best customer experience, make it work 24/7, speak the language of every client, and be able to answer immediately.

-So, now you know why customers can switch a brand and have a list of effective tips to prevent and fight this.
+And now you know why customers can switch a brand and have a list of effective tips to prevent and fight this.
 Make use of SendPulse services to build strong and lifelong relationships with your audience.